nimaafshar/metadamagenet/README.md

 Focal Loss's usage is to make the model focus on hard-to-classify examples by increasing their loss value.
 We used it because the target distribution was highly skewed.
 In the building localization task, the number of pixels containing buildings was far less than the background pixels.
-In the damage classification task, too, undamaged building samples formed most of the total samples.
+In the damage classification task, undamaged building samples formed most of the total samples, too.

 **Dice Loss**[^dice-loss]